-The Trustees present their report and the audited financial statements of the charity for the year ended 31 December 2018.
-The Trustees have adopted the provisions of Statement of Recommended Practice (SORP) "Accounting and Reporting by Charities 2015" (FRS102) and Update Bulletin 1 in preparing the annual report and financial statements of the charity.
+The Trustees present their Annual Report and the audited financial statements of the charity for the year ended 31 December 2019.
+The Trustees have adopted the provisions of Statement of Recommended Practice (SORP) "Accounting and Reporting by Charities" (FRS102) in preparing the Annual Report and financial statements of the charity.